-Where generation and transmission cooperative filed with the New Mexico public regulation commission new advice notices setting interim utility rates, during the pendency of a suspended new utility rate design, that set one rate for protesting members of the cooperative and a different rate for non-protesting members of the cooperative, the commission's decision to reject the advice notices, claiming that they were discriminatory as a matter of law, was contrary to law; this section does not prohibit reasonable variations in utility rates, and the New Mexico supreme court held that the rates that the generation and transmission cooperative prescribe were not unreasonably discriminatory and there was no evidence otherwise of unreasonable discrimination.
+Where generation and transmission cooperative filed with the New Mexico public regulation commission new advice notices setting interim utility rates, during the pendency of a suspended new utility rate design, that set one rate for protesting members of the cooperative and a different rate for non-protesting members of the cooperative and a different rate for non-protesting members of the cooperative, the commission's decision to reject the advice notices, claiming that they were discriminatory as a matter of law, was contrary to law; this section does not prohibit reasonable variations in utility rates, and the New Mexico supreme court held that the rates that the generation and transmission cooperative prescribe were not unreasonably discriminatory and there was no evidence otherwise of unreasonable discrimination.
 Tri-State Generation & Transmission Ass'n v.
 N.M.
 Pub.
 Regulation Comm'n, 2015-NMSC-013.